 I know everyone doesn’t have the means to up and quit their job as I did.
 What makes it the scariest and hardest decision of my life is that Mike recently started a new job.
 He hadn’t even got his first paycheck yet.
 His bosses told him he may not be able to stay on as a supervisor since he has not had his advanced training.
 However, he is going today for training if he passes he stays if he doesn’t we don’t know what will happen.

 Mike could see how unhappy I was when I would get physically sick before my shift.
-Nauseous, fatigued and anxious to the point I would cry.
+Nauseous, fatigued, and anxious to the point I would cry.
 It happened every shift.
 Even if I was in a good mood all day, as soon as it got close to my shift I would get sick.
 To me, when it starts to get physical and you are mentally breaking down.
 Its time to go even if you have no plan.

 When does obligation go out the window and people put themselves first?
-To me, it is crazy that we risk our health and mental well being for money.
+To me, it is crazy that we risk our health and mental well-being for money.
 That is what held me back from quitting sooner.
 I felt bad putting all the financial responsibility on Mike.
 Even though he encouraged me to quit my job if I wasn’t happy.
 I thought it would feel weird to depend on him.
 Even though we depend on each other for everything in this relationship.

-I was hoping that this was just a faze.
+I was hoping that this was just a phase.
 I was hoping that I wouldn’t have to quit my job.
 That if I took a little break, coming back I would feel better.
 The more I thought about it.
 The more I realized if it has not changed in the last 2 years why would a little break make me feel better.
 It wouldn’t.
-So I needed to take the eternal vacation.
+So I needed to take an eternal vacation.
 Leaving and not coming back.

 As soon as my boss responded to me and said she would accept my formal resignation.
 I felt nausea and anxiousness go away.
 It was immediately.
 I finished my shift and called it quits.
 I haven’t looked back.
 Its the first time in a long time I felt normal.
 I was in shock but felt good, I can’t believe I quit my job.